keymanapp/keyman-vancouver/README.md

 ### Prerequisites

 - Node 20 (see [.node-version](./.node-version))
 - python and tools for building native modules - see this article on the Theia [prerequisites](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites).
+(Note, you don't need to install yarn directly for keyman-vancouver)

 ### Running the browser version